Using Performance Reviews to (Actually) Improve Performance

 For many managers, the end of the year means conducting the dreaded annual performance reviews.

 The problem with focusing on past performance is people's response to criticism.
 In the words of Dale Carnegie: "Criticism is futile because it puts a man on the defensive and usually makes him strive to justify himself."
-If you've ever had a relationship with another human, you know this to be true.

 Some of us are ready to scrap the old ways and turn performance management into progress management.
 If that's you, check out this video from the Society of Industrial and Organizational Psychologists (SIOP) for ideas that work (or better yet, give me a call).